 Jesus is living today to see his offspring - you who believe!
 That's the message of Easter applied to your life from the prophet Isaiah.
 Christ's children have a living Father, and because he lives they shall live also, for he is their life.
-Though he died, he rose again, and he did not leave his children orphans, but gave them the blessing, the inheritance of sons.
+Although he died, he also rose again, and he did not leave his children orphans, but gave them the blessing, the inheritance of sons.

 Yes, Jesus' grave is empty.
 It is empty because he had to die for your sins.
 It happened because God loves you and wants to give you eternal life!
+May that life be yours through faith in the only Savior!
 Amen.